Electrothermal instability: Technical problems and solutions

 A two-temperature gas, globally cool but with hot electrons (Te >> Tg) is a key feature for practical MHD converters, because it allows the gas to reach sufficient electrical conductivity while protecting materials from thermal ablation.
 This idea was first introduced for MHD generators in the early 1960s by Jack L. Kerrebrock and Alexander E. Sheindlin.

-But the unexpected large and quick drop of current density due to the electrothermal instability ruined many MHD projects worldwide, while previous calculation envisaged energy conversion efficiencies over 60% with these devices.
-Whereas some studies were made about the instability by various researchers, no real solution was found at that time.
-This prevented further developments of non-equilibrium MHD generators and compelled most engaged countries to cancel their MHD power plants programs and to retire completely from this research field in the early 1970s, because this technical problem was considered as an impassable stumbling block in these days.
+But the unexpected large and quick drop of current density due to electrothermal instability ruined many MHD projects worldwide, while previous calculations had envisaged energy conversion efficiencies over 60% with these devices.
+Although some studies were made into the instability by various researchers, no real solution was found at that time.
+This prevented further developments of non-equilibrium MHD generators and caused most engaged countries to cancel their MHD power plant programs and to retire completely from this field of research in the early 1970s, because this technical problem was then considered to be an impassable stumbling block.

 Nevertheless, experimental studies about the growth rate of the electrothermal instability and the critical conditions showed that a stability region still exists for high electron temperatures.
-The stability is given by a quick transition to "fully ionized" conditions (fast enough to overtake the growth rate of the electrothermal instability) where the Hall parameter decreases cause of the collision frequency rising, below its critical value which is then about 2.
-Stable operation with several megawatts in power output had been experimentally achieved as from 1967 with high electron temperature.
-But this electrothermal control does not allow to decrease Tg low enough for long duration conditions (thermal ablation) so such a solution is not practical for any industrial energy conversion.
+The stability is gained by a quick transition to "fully ionized" conditions (fast enough to overtake the growth rate of the electrothermal instability) where the Hall parameter decreases because of the collision frequency rising, below its critical value which is then about 2.
+Stable operation with several megawatts of power output had been experimentally achieved as from 1967 with high electron temperature.
+But this electrothermal control cannot provide an adequate decrease of Tg over long durations (to avoid thermal ablation), so such a solution is not practical for industrial energy conversion.